Prof. E.N. Prabhakaran

 laboratories are also the objectives of the Centre.

-National Magnetic Resonance Society is here.
+National Magnetic Resonance Society website is hosted here and

 e r y